- What is an Ankle Sprain?

 |Broken or Fractured Ankle||Immediate sharp pain that does not go away

 In the case where you can not tell whether your condition requires medical care, we advise to seek professional examination immediately as doctors are able to diagnose your injury through special tests for ankle sprain.

 If a fracture is identified, you will need to get an x-ray for further examination.

 Ankle Sprain Treatment – How To Treat an Ankle Sprain?

 Depending on the severity of your sprain, you could seek professional help with a physiotherapist to help you with your ankle sprain recovery.

 Rehabilitation after an ankle sprain focuses on several stages:

 - Reduction of pain and swelling (e.g. P.OL.I.C.E see here)

 - Stabilisation: Increasing the sensing ability of the ankle to balance itself during activities

-All these stages have one end goal in mind – to progressively reduce pain and to regain back the mobility, strength, and stability of the injured foot so that daily function can be restored.
+The goal is to help you progressively reduce pain and to regain back the mobility, strength, and stability of the injured foot to restore your daily functioning.